 This article is the best place to stop by!

-GSTR 9 Annual Return to be filed by the all the registered regular taxpayers on or before 31st of December every year.
+GSTR 9 Annual Return is to be filed by all the registered regular taxpayers whose turnover exceeds INR 2 crores on or before 31st of December every year.

 In this comprehensive article, we have tried to cover all the important facets of GSTR-9 filing and understand the Eligibility, rules and different types of Forms under GSTR 9 annual return.